irods/irods_docs/docs/plugins/composable_resources.md

 Coordinating resources contain the flow control logic which determines both how its child resources will be allocated copies of data as well as which copy is returned when a Data Object is requested.
 There are several types of coordinating resources: compound, random, replication, passthru, and some additional types that are expected in the future.
 Each is discussed in more detail below.

 #### Compound

-The compound resource is a continuation of the legacy compound resource type from iRODS 3.x.

 A compound resource has two and only two children.
 One must be designated as the 'cache' resource and the other as the 'archive' resource.
 This designation is made in the "context string" of the `addchildtoresc` command.